Click to Skip Ahead

 Regular grooming is the best way to manage your Samoyed’s shedding.
 We mentioned the pup’s undercoat being called wool.
 There’s a good reason for it.
 You can spin it just like sheep or rabbit wool.
 The yarn is just as beautiful and soft as any other you’ll find.
 You can use it to make garments or bedding with your ready supply of the stuff.

 The actual amount you’ll get depends on several factors.
-Females typically shed twice a year, whereas males usually blow their undercoat annually.
+Females typically shed twice a year, whereas intact males usually blow their undercoat annually.
 The former is also noticeably smaller than the latter.
-Genetics plays a role, as does diet and the pup’s environment.
+Hormones and genetics play a role, as does diet and the pup’s environment.
 Clearly, a dog living in a cold climate will have a thicker coat than one in a warm climate.

 Final Thoughts

 Samoyeds are beautiful animals with luxurious coats that include a soft and thick undercoat.
-These dogs shed a lot and require daily grooming to keep their coats healthy and matt-free.
+Samoyed’s do shed and require regular grooming to keep their coats healthy and mat-free.
 Shedding involves the loose hairs you’ll find on your furniture and clothing.
 However, you’ll also find clumps of white fluff that you gather and spin like wool.
+The amount of wool a Samoyed sheds during the blowing season is impressive but this only happens once or twice a year.

 Featured Image Credit: Nik Tsvetkov, Shutterstock